DTJF/libpruio/src/doc/_pins.md

 \tableofcontents

 The Beaglebone hardware contains two header connectors, each with 46 pins.
 That is 92 pins in total.
-Some of them have no input / output capability (such as RESET, GND or power supply lines).
-But the majority are either analog or digital lines, free or unfree, all to be controled by libpruio.
+Most of them have input / output capabilities, while just a few are related to other features (such as RESET, GND or power supply lines).
+Input / output pins are either analog or digital lines, free or unfree (used by the system in default configuration).
+All can get controled by libpruio.

 Analog lines always operate as input.
 In contrast, digital lines can either operate as input or output.
-Some digital lines have several features and need to get configured in the maching mode (pinmuxing) before usage.
+Some digital lines have several features at the same pin and need to get configured in the machting mode before usage (pinmuxing).
 Some lines are used to control the boot sequence and mustn't be connected at boot-time.
-Others are reserved to be used by the operating system, but they can get freed by massive re-configuration of the boot sequence, so that libpruio can control them.
-Some header pins are connected to two CPU balls (and both CPU balls must not be set in contrary output states).
+Others are reserved to be used by the operating system, but they can get freed by massive re-configuration of the boot sequence, so that you can use them.
+Some header pins are connected to two CPU balls (and both CPU balls must not be set in contrary output states, in order to avoid hardware damages).

 Here's an overview of the Beaglebone Black default configuration (the Beaglebone White setting is different). libpruio can operate on all